Level 200: Pricing Models

 In the left menu select Recommendations:

-On the right select the filters: RI term 1 year, Payment Option All upfront, Based on the past 7 days:
+On the right select the filters: RI term 1 year, Payment Option (your preference), Based on the past 7 days:

 The top section will show the estimated savings and number of recommendations, take note of the Purchase Recommendations

 - On the right select the filter: Based on the past 30 days:

 View the Purcahse Recommendations, if the 30 day recommendation is less than 7 days recommendation - your usage is increasing and the recommendations are lower risk.
 If the 7 days recommendation is less than 30 days, then your usage is decreasing and you need to look further into your usage patterns to see which RI's would be suitable.